iamruinous/go-gemini/README.md

 If a server responds with `StatusCertificateRequired`, clients will generate a certificate for the site and resend the request with the provided certificate.
-In order for this to work, clients must specify the fields `CertificateStore` and `GetCertificate`:
+The default client handles this for you.
+Other clients must specify the fields `CertificateStore` and `GetCertificate`:

 ```go
 // Initialize the certificate store.